carl2087/final-whistle/testing.md

 * Back to top button

     - &check; Back to top button appears when screen scrolls more than 600 pixels down.
+    - &check; When clicked takes user back to top of screen.